NephosInc/SONiC/README.md

-Nephos SAI implementation for SONiC.
+Nephos SAI implementation for SONiC branch 201709 with SAI 0.94.